EngageLabsIt/SqlTodoExplorer/README.md

 ##Install

-- Build the solution SqlTodoExplorer.sln
+- Build the solution SqlTodoExplorer.sln or download the [latest release](https://github.com/DamnTools/SqlTodoExplorer/releases)

 - Copy the `DamnTools.SqlTodoExplorer.dll` created in the bin folder to the following folder (create it if not exists):